noahc3/SDSetup/README.md

 ## Included Projects
 * **SD Setup Blazor:** The web application itself, written in C# (and a little bit of JavaScript).
-* **SD Setup Manifest Generator:** A GUI authoring tool for generating a valid manifest file with package information and where to retrieve files for download.
+* **SD Setup Manifest Generator (No longer used):** A GUI authoring tool for generating a valid manifest file with package information and where to retrieve files for download.
 It has some quirks, and not yet feature complete.

 ## Todo
 * The project needs a lot of optimization.
 For example, converting things to components and setting up databinding on individual components to refresh only what UI needs to be refreshed rather than entire containers.